djfitz/SFFontFeatures/README.md

 `pod 'SFFontFeatures'`

-# All the San Francisco Font Features
+# Supported San Francisco Font Features

 See here for more info about the San Francisco Font: https://developer.apple.com/fonts/